jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![scafell-pike-summit_av1f](scafell-pike-summit_av1f.jpg "Standing at the Scafell Pike trig point")

-> This is it: the Mecca of all weary pilgrims in Lakeland...
+> "This is it: the Mecca of all weary pilgrims in Lakeland..."

 The summit photo above was taken by Richard from the Keswick YHA, who it transpired was also planning a descent via the Corridor Route.
 It's not a route I was at all familiar with, in any conditions, and we ended up walking back to Seathwaite together - his extensive knowledge of the area and willingness to do a bit of impromptu guiding was much appreciated.